Aseelaldallal/boomtown/README.md

 # WHAT IS DEFINITELY LEFT

-Store entire user in AUTH reducer, not just token and etc. You must do this in authActions and authReducer Go to items adder, remove hardcoded itemowner, get info from state.auth Add axios interceptors to make deployment easier
+Store entire user in AUTH reducer, not just token and etc. You must do this in authActions and authReducer Go to items adder, remove hardcoded itemowner, get info from state.auth --- DONE Add axios interceptors to make deployment easier

+# Things to do in the future

+* I never check that the user actually uploads the image, and that the image size doesn't exceed a certain size.
+Need to do this on both client and server.
+Pretty straightforward.